 Adulthood & Aging

-The Independent Living Movement grew out of the Disability Rights Movement of the 1970’s, advocating for self-determination, self-respect, and equal opportunities for individuals with disabilities.
+The Independent Living Movement grew out of the Disability Rights Movement of the 1970’s, advocating for self-determination, self-respect, and equal opportunities for people with disabilities.
 Independent Living means being included fully in the community.
 The movement sought to end the “special but separate” mentality.

 Centers for Independent Living (CILs)

-CILs provide services and advocacy to promote the leadership, independence, and productivity of individuals with disabilities.
-CILs work with both individuals, as well as with the local communities to remove barriers to independence and ensuring equality of persons with disabilities.
+CILs provide services and advocacy to promote the leadership, independence, and productivity of people with disabilities.
+CILs work with both people, as well as with the local communities to remove barriers to independence and ensuring equality of persons with disabilities.
 A CIL’s core services are: advocacy, peer counseling, skills training, information, and referral.

-CILs for Supports brought into the home focused on skill building and preparing for greater independence. are created through the efforts of local individuals with disabilities, their family members, friends, and other interested persons.
-As individuals and advocates became organized, they began to assess the local needs, level of local interest and support for a CIL.
-Successful establishment of a CIL often depends on networking, personal involvement, coalition building, and a commitment to the empowerment of individuals with disabilities.
+CILs for Supports brought into the home focused on skill building and preparing for greater independence. are created through the efforts of local people with disabilities, their family members, friends, and other interested persons.
+As people and advocates became organized, they began to assess the local needs, level of local interest and support for a CIL.
+Successful establishment of a CIL often depends on networking, personal involvement, coalition building, and a commitment to the empowerment of people with disabilities.

 A Power of Attorney is a document that allows you to appoint a person or organization to manage your affairs if you become unable to do so.
 However, not all POAs are created equal.
 Depending on the type of POA, your attorney-in-fact (the person who will be making decisions on your behalf) may have different levels of control.
 Types include General or Special Power of Attorney, Healthcare (Medical) Power of Attorney, and Written authority giving a parent or other person (agent) power to make decisions on behalf of the person with a disability (the principal).
 Agent may act even if principal becomes incapacitated..